-- Masks/face coverings - If families are at church for Mass or other events as well as attending faith formation, consider mask breaks outside or with the windows open between different events or activities.
+- Masks/face coverings - If families are at church for Mass or other events as well as attending faith formation, consider mask breaks outside or with the windows open between different events or activities. - Physical distancing - Avoid activities which may involve sharing resources or touching physical items (such as glue sticks, scissors, crayons, etc) among multiple participants.

-Physical distancing

-- Maintain a physical distance of six feet between individual people whenever possible. - Avoid activities which may involve sharing resources or touching physical items (such as glue sticks, scissors, crayons, etc) among multiple participants.